 Thank you, Dawn, for your dedication to KCMBF’s #MilitaryMatters and to giving back!

-Please visit the KCMBF Facebook Page to see the original post about Mario's service to Military Matters.
+Please visit the KCMBF Facebook Page to see the original post about Kim's service through Military Matters.